roscoe81/enviro-monitor/README.md

 # enviro-monitor
-This project uses a Raspberry Pi Zero W, a Pimoroni Enviro+ and a Plantower air quality sensor to monitor, display and report on air particles, gases, temperature, humidity and air pressure.
+This project uses a Raspberry Pi Zero W, a Pimoroni Enviro+ and a Plantower air quality sensor to monitor, display and report on air particles, gases, temperature, humidity, air pressure and light levels.
 It’s based on many of the Python [examples and libraries]( https://github.com/pimoroni/enviroplus-python) published by Pimoroni, with the following modifications and enhancements:

 A basic weather forecast function, based on air pressure levels and changes.